tewhatuora/nems-subscriber-dotnet/README.md

 1. Clone this repo into a folder of your choice.
 2. Move the `properties.json` into the source folder
 3. Open the `source/properties.json` file.
 Replace the PLACEHOLDER variables to meet your connection details.
-4. To run the application, make sure
+4. To run the application, make sure you are in the `source` directory run the command `dotnet run`